paultopia/scrapecontracts/readme.md

 (scrape site-vec processor-func opts-map)

-sitevec: vector of urls to start at
+site-vec: vector of urls to start at

 processor-func: function to handle each scraped page

-opts map with following keys:
+opts-map with following keys:

 option | default | description
 --- | --- | ---
 `:domain-depth` | 1 | depth to scrape each domain.
 0 is just first page, 1 is follow links from first page, 2 is follow links from first page and each page thereafter, etc.
 `:travel-depth` | 1 | number of domains to traverse.
 0 is do not leave original domain, 1 is go one domain, 2 is go two domains, etc.
+`:http-threads` | 2 | number of threads to spin up for http requests `:processing-threads` | 2 | number of threads to spin up for handling

 once this is done, factor out into micro library and then can trivially build contract scraper out of it.